FOR CLASS SCHEDULES, TEXT 208-669-0500

 -The textbook will be checked out to each student for the duration of the course.
 Students are responsible for replacing lost or damaged textbooks up to the full replacement cost of $40.00

--2)Classroom written work and testing
+- 2)Classroom written work and testing

--3)Behind the wheel performance and testing.
+- 3)Behind-the-wheel performance and testing.

 -90% - 100% = A